Quality Improvement Resources

-PICANet’s key quality improvement (QI) resources for participating organisations are detailed below.
+PICANet’s key quality improvement (QI) resources for participating organisations are detailed below and you can read about PICANet’s healthcare improvement goals in our Healthcare Quality Improvement Plan.

 PICANet’s key metrics cover the whole patient pathway from initial referral to paediatric intensive care, specialist transport, and inpatient care.